 Tooth loss is a common issue, affecting millions of Americans each year.
 Unfortunately, when you lose a permanent tooth the issues don’t just stop there.
 If left untreated, surrounding teeth begin to shift out of place to fill the gap left behind by your missing tooth.
 Over time, the jawbone will deteriorate and affect the overall shape of your face.
-Before these long-term complications happen to you it may be time to find out if dental implants could restore your smile and protect it from further devastation.
+Before these long-term complications happen to you it may be time to find out if dental implants from W. Timothy Brooks, DMD, PC could restore your smile and protect it from further devastation.

 Dental implants are different from other tooth replacement options because they offer a variety of benefits to improve your oral health and restore your smile.
 Implants are small posts made from biocompatible metal like titanium that act like tooth roots.
 Once local anesthesia is administered, a small hole is drilled into the jawbone and the implant is surgically inserted into the bone.
 Once the gums have been stitched up we will allow your mouth several months to heal.